 Jane Harrington lives in Virginia’s Blue Ridge, where she teaches writing and literature at Washington & Lee University.
-She has written best-selling books for young adults (Scholastic, Lerner) and her literary fiction and creative nonfiction have been published widely, including in Chautauqua, Portland Review, Claudius Speaks, and Appalachian Nature (upcoming, West Virginia UP).
+She has written best-selling books for the youth market (Scholastic, Lerner) and her literary fiction and creative nonfiction have been published widely, including in Chautauqua, Portland Review, Claudius Speaks, and Mountains Piled Upon Mountains: Appalachian Nature Writing in the Anthropocene (West Virginia UP 2019).
 She is a fellow at the Virginia Center for the Creative Arts (VCCA).

 Awards and Recognition

 - "The Visits" -- Long-listed for Fish Publishing Short Memoir Prize 2018; honorable mention, Asheville Writers' Workshop Hard Times contest, 2018.